moutons/hocs/README.md

 # Humane On-Call Strategies

-References and other stuff associated with my Humane On-Call Strategies talk
+References for the Humane On-Call Strategies talk

 ## other talks